 - Reduce the amount of sodium in your diet to less than 2300 milligrams per day.

 Adapted from Dietary Guidelines for Americans 2015-2020, Eighth Edition.

 Alice!
 Health Promotion’s nutrition initiative include resources to help students make healthier food choices.
 For more information on vitamins and minerals, healthy recipes, and grocery lists, check out related resources for nutrition guides and tools from Alice!
 Health Promotion:

 - Meal Planner

 - Meeting and Events Guide

 For more information on eating healthy on campus, visit Columbia Dining.
-Columbia students on the Morningside Campus can make an appointment with a nutritionist at Medical Services by logging in to Open Communicator or calling (212) 854-7426.
+Students on the Morningside campus who have specific nutrition concerns can make an appointment with a dietician at Medical Services online or by calling (212) 854-7426.